 The false assumptions underlying Sola Scriptura

-Any Protestant with integrity must ask themselves why Protestantism has resulted in thirty-thousand plus different groups who all claim to possess the correct interpretation of the Bible.
+Refuting Sola Scriptura becomes quite simple once you understand that it operates under several false assumptions.
+At some point, any Protestant with integrity must ask themselves why Protestantism has resulted in 30,000+ different groups who all claim to possess the correct interpretation of the Bible.
 If Protestantism and Sola Scriptura truly come from God, why can none of them agree on what the Bible says, or on something as basic as what it means to be Christian?
 How can they all claim to know what the Bible says, and yet not agree on what that is?

 1. The Bible is the last word.
 Period.

 Tradition is an inherent feature of groups, religious or not.
 The real question, then, is which tradition we should use to interpret the Bible.
 Should we trust the Apostolic Tradition of the Orthodox Church, with its roots traced back to Christ Himself?
-Or should we trust the muddled, modern traditions of Joe Schmoe that have no roots beyond the 1920s?
+Or should we trust the muddled, modern traditions of Protestantism?

 1a.
 Refuting the “Scriptural evidence”

-Since the Bible is the Protestant solution to all doctrinal disputes, you must use the Bible itself to disprove Sola Scriptura.
-Scripture doesn’t actually say that it is the sole authority and that we should reject tradition.
+Since the Bible is the Protestant solution to all doctrinal disputes, you must use the Bible itself to refute Sola Scriptura.
+Scripture doesn’t actually say it is the sole authority and we should reject tradition.
 However, if you ask a Protestant where the Bible says this, they may point to this passage:

 …from a child thou hast known the Holy Scriptures, which are able to make thee wise unto salvation through faith which is in Christ Jesus.
 All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: that the man of God may be perfect, thoroughly furnished unto all good works.2 Timothy 3:15-17

-Most Protestants place emphasis on the mention of Holy Scripture here.
-They claim Saint Paul means that the Scriptures are all we need.
+Most Protestants claim Saint Paul means here that the Scriptures are all we need.
 However, nowhere does he explicitly say this.
-(In faulty translations of this passage, the word, “sufficient” takes the place of “profitable,” which is where Protestants glean this argument from.)
-And when the verse is taken in its proper historical context, correctly translated, and analyzed without ulterior motive, we see the Protestant position fall apart.
+(In faulty translations, “sufficient” takes the place of “profitable,” which is where Protestants get this argument from.)
+When the verse is taken in its proper historical context, correctly translated, and analyzed without ulterior motive, we see the Protestant position fall apart.

 1b.
 The proper context of 2 Timothy 3:15-17

 In this passage, Paul says that Timothy has known the Scriptures since he was a child.
-Paul wrote this second letter to Timothy somewhere in the later half of the first century.
-Logically, then, when Paul mentions Scripture here, he cannot possibly mean the Bible as we know it.
-The New Testament (NT) had not yet even been written when Timothy was a child, and would not be fully canonized until the fifth century, long after he passed into eternal life.
-Therefore, we must conclude that Paul speaks of the Old Testament (OT) Scripture in this verse.
-If a Protestant uses this verse to justify Sola Scriptura, they unwittingly exclude the entire NT canon.
+Paul wrote this letter in the later half of the first century.
+Thus, when Paul mentions Scripture here, he cannot possibly mean the Bible as we know it.
+Many books in the New Testament (NT) had not yet even been written when Timothy was a child.
+And the NT canon would not be fully established until the fifth century.
+We have no choice but to conclude that Paul speaks of the Old Testament (OT) Scripture.
+If a Protestant uses this passage to justify Sola Scriptura, they unwittingly exclude the entire NT canon.

 Secondly, a Protestant may argue that Paul excludes tradition from this passage deliberately.
 He doesn’t mention it; therefore, this apparently means we should reject tradition.
-Had this been Paul’s true intent, why would he call on non-biblical oral tradition?
-In 2 Timothy 3:8, Paul mentions the names Jannes and Jambres, the magicians of Pharaoh, and says they opposed Moses.
+However, in 2 Timothy 3:8, Paul mentions the names Jannes and Jambres, the magicians of Pharaoh, and says they opposed Moses.
 Neither of these men are mentioned by name in the OT.
 Paul draws upon the oral tradition of the Exodus account to provide these names.
 How can Paul be saying tradition has no place, when he uses it within the same letter (and the same chapter) that he supposedly says Scripture alone is enough?